recursion-ninja/masters-thesis/src/thesis/md/chapter02.md

 No comparative verification(s) were made to observe the runtime difference between explicitly forbiding partial order reduction and permitting the "enabled by default" techniques available to SPIN.

 The verification work refrained from from both disabling partial order reduction via the \texttt{NOREDUCE} directive as well as experiment with potential performance gains or regressions introduced by the \texttt{NIBIS} directive.
-Instead this mok made use of a single partial order reduction directive:
+Instead this work made use of a single partial order reduction directive:

 - \texttt{XUSAFE}